Operational Inexpressibility at the Step-Duplicating Primitive Recursor Orientation Boundary: The primitive self-duplicating recursor

 \subsection{A Shannon-style validator}

-The formal theorem stack above is proof-theoretic.
-It does not need information theory in order to go through.
-Shannon enters here as a \emph{validator}: a second formal lens that recodes the same obstruction in coding-theoretic terms without changing the theorem's proof-theoretic source of authority.
+The formal theorem stack above is proof-theoretic and stands independently of information theory.
+Shannon enters here as a \emph{validator}: a second formal lens that recodes the same obstruction in coding-theoretic terms while the theorem's proof-theoretic source of authority stays fixed.

 \begin{definition}[Gauge-orbit entropy] Fix step $i$ of the canonical trace.
 Under the uniform coding convention on the $i+1$ payload-bearing positions, let $X_i$ be the random variable naming which position is singled out as the active locus.
 The \emph{gauge-orbit entropy} is